sensorbee/docs/source/server_programming/go/udsfs.rst

 Generic UDSFs
 -------------

-Like UDFs have ``ConvertGeneric`` function, UDSFs also have ``ConvertToUDSFCreator`` and ``MustConvertToUDSFCreator`` function.
+Just like UDFs have a ``ConvertGeneric`` function, UDSFs also have ``ConvertToUDSFCreator`` and ``MustConvertToUDSFCreator`` function.
 They convert a regular function satisfying some restrictions to the ``UDSFCreator`` interface.

-The restrictions are the same as
+The restrictions are the same as for
 :ref:`generic UDFs <server_programming_go_udfs_generic_udfs>` except that a
 function converted to the ``UDSFCreator`` interface has an additional argument ``UDSFDeclarer``. ``UDSFDeclarer`` is located after ``*core.Context`` and before